riquems/coa/README.md

-# coa
+# Conflict of Arda (DK's version)
-TA:K TC Mod featuring Lord of the Rings
+TA:K TC Mod featuring Lord of the Rings, edited by DeeKay.

+# Features

+* No more buildings or mana limits.
+* Fixed crashs.

+# Credits

+Red Warlord - Original creator of the mod